Recognition of your expertise

 Following consultation in the UK and Australasian HE sectors in 2018, eligibility for Fellowship has been extended to include specific groups of higher education (HE) practitioners working in the UK and Australasia.
 Please refer to the Advance HE update on widening eligibility for further details.

-Accreditation is the means through which institutions can have their commitment to teaching and learning recognised by aligning the development they provide for their staff against the Professional Standard for Teaching and Supporting Learning in HE (UKPSF).
-Once accredited, institutions can award Fellowships to their staff who meet the requirements of the UKPSF demonstrating to all stakeholders that the institutional and individual are committed to educational excellence.
+Accreditation is the means through which institutions can have their commitment to teaching and learning recognised by aligning the development they provide for their staff against the Professional Standard for Teaching and Supporting Learning in HE (PSF 2023).
+Once accredited, institutions can award Fellowships to their staff who meet the requirements of the PSF demonstrating to all stakeholders that the institutional and individual are committed to educational excellence.